ballerina-platform/ballerina-dev-website/swan-lake/learn/security/authentication-and-authorization.md

 ##### Direct Token Type

-The `http:OAuth2DirectTokenConfig` configurations includes:
+The `http:OAuth2DirectTokenConfig` configurations include:

 * `refreshUrl` - Refresh token URL for the refresh token server
 * `refreshToken` - Refresh token for the refresh token server
-* `clientId` - Client ID for authentication with the authorization endpoint
+* `clientId` - Client ID for authentication against the authorization endpoint
-* `clientSecret` - Client secret for authentication with the authorization endpoint
+* `clientSecret` - Client secret for authentication against the authorization endpoint
 * `scopes` - Scope(s) of the access request
 * `defaultTokenExpInSeconds` - Expiration time of the tokens if authorization server response does not contain an `expires_in` field
 * `clockSkewInSeconds` - Clock skew in seconds that can be used to avoid token validation failures due to clock synchronization problems
-* `optionalParams` - Map of optional parameters use for the authorization endpoint
+* `optionalParams` - Map of optional parameters to be used for the authorization endpoint
 * `credentialBearer` - Bearer of the authentication credentials, which is sent to the authorization endpoint
     * `http:AUTH_HEADER_BEARER` - Indicates that the authentication credentials should be sent via the Authentication Header
     * `http:POST_BODY_BEARER|NO_BEARER` - Indicates that the Authentication credentials should be sent via the body of the POST request